Category Management Made Easy

 4. Negotiation: Optimizing Your Ability to Create Value

-Negotiation is a critical part of the category management process, where the retailer works with vendors to secure the best possible cost & funding.
+Negotiation is a critical part of the category management process, where the retailer works with vendors to secure the best possible cost and funding.
 This involves leveraging the insights and strategy to negotiate better costs, improved payment terms, or additional support for promotions.
 The goal is to create value not just for the retailer, but also for the vendors, fostering long-term partnerships that allow for this conversation to happen every year.
 Tools like our Portager.ai platform seamlessly gather data required for the negotiation and suggest feedback, making this step extremely efficient, and integrated with the assortment step.

 How It’s Different: Traditional negotiation often focuses solely on the cost of specific items.
 In category management, negotiation is more holistic, considering the impact of the assortment changes on the vendor, and the impact of those changes on total category profitability.
 By doing this across the entire category, a feeling of competition is created amongst the vendors that allows for collaborative discussions with vendors about how they can win within the category, while still maximizing leverage.